netidx/netidx-book/src/tools/activation.md

 down when no one is using them.
 This can save resources, and it can also simplify starting up all the "moving parts" of a complex service.

-In fact a convenient way to run netidx on both a server or a workstation is to configure all your netidx applications, including the resolver server, as activation units, and then start the activation server on startup with systemd.
-There are a number of benefits to this, including, single command start/stop of everything netidx, unified logs, unified setting of environment variables like RUST_LOG, and resource control via cgroups.
+A convenient way to run netidx on a server or workstation is to configure its applications, including the resolver, as activation units and let the platform's netidx service start the supervisor.
+This provides one control surface, consistent environment variables and logs, and platform process containment.
+The service integrates with systemd on Linux and launchd on macOS; Windows uses a per-user logon task and a windowless supervisor.

 ## Units

 Each managed process is configured with a unit file.
 Unit files live in a directory and must have the `.unit` suffix; anything else in the directory is ignored.
-The default search order is `~/.config/netidx/activation` first, then `/etc/netidx/activation` — the user-specific directory takes precedence when present.
+The default search order is the platform user configuration directory first, then `/etc/netidx/activation` on Unix.
+Windows has no system-wide fallback.
+The user-specific directory takes precedence when present.

 Here is an example activation unit triggered on access to any path under `/local/music`